Using NPM packages in Framer

 It is currently not yet possible to install external dependencies from NPM using the web version of Framer.

-For now we recommend working with the Framer desktop app, available under the Pro plan, to use NPM packages.
+For now we recommend working with the Framer desktop app, available under the Pro or Enterprise plan, to use NPM packages.

-You can discuss th and other, requested features over at Canny.
+You can discuss this and other requested features over at Canny.